grace-notes/website/contents/topics/hermeneutics-chafer.md

 ---
+title: "Syllabus of Studies in Hermeneutics"
-title: "Hermeneutics, Syllabus of Studies in"
+indexTitle: "Hermeneutics, Syllabus of Studies in"
 pdf: "hermeneutics_chafer.pdf"
 description: "A classical study in Hermeneutics, by Rollin Thomas Chafer.
 Used in Pastor's Ministry Workshop of Austin Bible Church"
 template: topic.jade